Azure/azqr/docs/content/en/docs/Contributing/_index.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Contributing to Documentation

+Below are the steps and required packages to get the Azure Quick Review Hugo site to build and run locally.

+* Ensure that you have the following packages installed locally.

+    - git
+    - hugo extended
+    - nodejs

+* Fork the azqr repository, clone locally and then head to the docs folder

+    ``` powershell
+    cd .\azqr\docs
+    ```

+* Execute the Node Module installer

+    ``` console
+    npm install
+    ```

+* Once this has finish you can execute the Hugo Server

+    ``` console
+    hugo server
+    ```